Step-by-Step Guide to Intubation

 Learn the procedures, steps, risks, and requirements for performing intubation.

 Intubation can mean the difference between life and death.
-Doctors and nurses perform this procedure on patients who cannot breathe on their own.
-Patient may need to be intubated when anesthetized during surgery or because of a severe illness that affects their respiratory system.
+Doctors, respiratory therapists, and some nurses perform this procedure on patients who cannot breathe on their own.
+Patients may need to be intubated when anesthetized during surgery or because of a severe illness that affects their respiratory system.

 This article focuses on the art and science of intubation, one of the most vital procedures for nurses and other medical staff.
 Healthcare professionals who master this skill can help save more lives and contribute to higher rates of patient satisfaction.